2019 Acura RDX Compact Luxury SUV Surpasses Competition

-- RDX base model (adaptive cruise control, lane keep assist and automatic emergency braking) – $37,300
+- RDX base model (adaptive cruise control, lane keep assist, and automatic emergency braking) – $37,300

-- RDX AWD (adding all-wheel drive, panoramic sunroof and LED headlights) – $39,300
+- RDX AWD (adding all-wheel drive, panoramic sunroof, and LED headlights) – $39,300

 - RDX A-Spec (adding a sports package and exclusive design details) – $43,500

-- RDX Advance model (adding hands-free liftgate, heads-up display, surround view camera, and 16-way ventilated front seats) – $47,400
+- RDX Advance model (adding hands-free liftgate, heads-up display, surround-view camera, and 16-way ventilated front seats) – $47,400

 - Delivery charge for all models- $995

 The Acura RDX Compact Luxury SUV is going to give its competitors a run for the money.
-The RDX has the latest and greatest in technology, enhanced safety features, a striking design both inside and out, superior sound system, and impressive value for the cost.
+The RDX has the latest and greatest in technology, enhanced safety features, a striking design both inside and out, a superior sound system, and impressive value for the cost.
 All this combined with the history and reputation of the Acura brand behind it, it is going to be one of the best car purchases you can make.

-Acura is a leading automotive luxury nameplate that delivers Precision Crafted Performance, representing the original values of the Acura brand – a commitment to evocative styling, high performance and innovative engineering, all built on a foundation of quality and reliability.
+Acura is a leading automotive luxury nameplate that delivers Precision Crafted Performance, representing the original values of the Acura brand – a commitment to evocative styling, high performance, and innovative engineering, all built on a foundation of quality and reliability.

-The Acura lineup features six distinctive models – the RLX premium, luxury sedan, the TLX performance luxury sedan, the ILX sport sedan, the 5-passenger RDX luxury crossover SUV, the seven-passenger Acura MDX, America’s all-time best-selling three-row luxury SUV and the next-generation, electrified NSX supercar as a new and pinnacle expression of Acura Precision Crafted Performance.
+The Acura lineup features six distinctive models – the RLX premium, luxury sedan, the TLX performance luxury sedan, the ILX sport sedan, the 5-passenger RDX luxury crossover SUV, the seven-passenger Acura MDX, America's all-time best-selling three-row luxury SUV, and the next-generation, electrified NSX supercar as a new and pinnacle expression of Acura Precision Crafted Performance.